zscaler/terraform-gcp-zpa-private-service-edge-modules/modules/terraform-zspse-vm-gcp/README.md

 # Zscaler Service Edge / GCP Compute Instance (Service Edge) Module

 This module creates all resource dependencies required to configure and deploy Service Edge appliances resliently in Google Cloud including: 1x GCP Compute Template and 1x Instance Groups per availability zone specified.
-Each Instance Group has a target_size input per variable "ac_count" that specifies how many Service Edges should be deployed in EACH Instance Group.
+Each Instance Group has a target_size input per variable "pse_count" that specifies how many Service Edges should be deployed in EACH Instance Group.
 <br>
 <br>
 ## Considerations: